Downtown Las Vegas: Transportation

 Two major freeways—Interstate 15 and Interstate 11/U.S. Route 95—cross in downtown Las Vegas.
 RTC Transit is a public transportation system providing bus service throughout Las Vegas, including the downtown area.

 A bus rapid transit link in Las Vegas called the Strip & Downtown Express (previously ACE Gold Line) with limited stops and frequent service was launched in March 2010.
 It connects downtown Las Vegas, the Strip and the Las Vegas Convention Center.
 It stops at the Bonneville Transit Center.
 Completed in 2012, the transit terminal serves as a central transfer point for downtown and features 16 vehicle bays for buses and 100 bike racks.

 The Downtown Loop is a free shuttle servicing many attractions in downtown Las Vegas.
 The Loop runs continuously during operating hours and arrives at each stop every 20 minutes.
 The hours of operation are Monday through Thursday: 11:30 a.m. to 8:30 p.m.; Friday through Saturday: 3 p.m. to 12 a.m.; Sunday: 10 a.m. to 7 p.m.

 The AAA Free Self-Driving Shuttle is a pilot program that provides rides in the Fremont East Entertainment District Nov 2017 – Nov 2018.
 The pilot program is a partnership with Keolis, the city of Las Vegas, and the Regional Transportation Commission of Southern Nevada.
 The shuttle runs Tuesday – Sunday 4:30pm – 8:30pm, with the main station stop at the Downtown Container Park.
 Shuttle service is suspended during the month of August.

 Economy

 The economy of downtown Las Vegas has been primarily based on gambling and entertainment, as is the case in the greater Las Vegas Valley.
 However, the smaller downtown casinos earn revenues that pale in comparison to the mega resorts on the Las Vegas Strip further south.
 As of 2014, there have been major renovations of several downtown resorts such as The Plaza, Golden Gate Hotel, Golden Nugget, El Cortez Hotel & Casino, the D and the Downtown Grand.

 Downtown Las Vegas also houses some corporate offices, as well as the World Market Center Las Vegas, a frequent host of trade shows and conventions.
-Recently, the opening of the Cleveland Clinic Lou Ruvo Center for Brain Health and the arrival of the new Zappos headquarters downtown has started to attract new medical and technology-oriented businesses to the area.
+Recently, the opening of the Cleveland Clinic Lou Ruvo Center for Brain Health and the arrival of the new Zappos headquarters downtown have started to attract new medical and technology-oriented businesses to the area.